Community Scholars Program

 • Promote the program to your community.

-There is a currently a waiting list to host the training for 2025.
+There is a currently a waiting list to host the training through 2025.
 Contact Virginia Siegel at vdsiegel@uark.edu.

 Next Training: